-As to the remuneration of directors, a thorough review was implemented by Law 2/2011 of 4 March on the Sustainable Economy ('the SE Act'), to which we will subsequently refer.
-Likewise, a proposal was set forth in December 2009 to modify the Unified Code in order to establish more relevant performance criteria in determining the remuneration of directors, although this proposal has been delayed since then to allow for the prior implementation in full of the SE Act.
+As to the remuneration of directors, a thorough review was implemented by Law 2/2011 of 4 March on the Sustainable Economy ('the SE Law'), to which we will subsequently refer.
+Previously, in December 2009, a proposal was set out to modify the Unified Code in order to establish improved performance criteria in determining the remuneration of directors and is still under consideration.

-The SE Act, which was finally enacted after a lengthy drafting process, intends, among other aims, to increase transparency on remuneration policies of listed companies and financial institutions.
+The SE Law, which was finally enacted after a lengthy drafting process, was intended, among other aims, to increase transparency on remuneration policies of listed companies and financial institutions.
 International principles of corporate governance are applied therein in order to reinforce solvency and to ensure that directors carry out an appropriate risk management.
-The SE Act follows the European Commission's recommendation 2009/3159/EC on remuneration policies in the financial services sector and the commitments undertaken at the G20 meeting held in London on 2 April 2009.
+The SE Law follows European Commission's recommendation 2009/3159/EC on remuneration policies in the financial services sector and the commitments undertaken at the G20 meeting held in London on 2 April 2009.

-In particular, the SE Act establishes that the board of listed companies must prepare and submit an annual report on the remuneration of their directors to the advisory vote of the general shareholders' meeting, as a separate item on the agenda.
-This provision, which makes the pre-existing recommendation on the 'say-on-pay' practice imperative, has been applied for the first time in the 2012 general meeting season.
-According to the SE Act, the report must include:
+In particular, the SE Law establishes that the board of listed companies must prepare and submit an annual report on the remuneration of their directors to the advisory vote of the general shareholders' meeting, as a separate item on the agenda.
+This provision, which made the pre-existing recommendation on the 'say-on-pay' practice imperative, was applied for the first time in the 2012 general meeting season.
+According to the SE Law, the report must include:

-- a complete, clear and comprehensible information about the remuneration policy approved by the board for the current year, and, if appropriate, the policy planned for future years; - b a global summary on how the remuneration policy was applied during the financial year; and - c detail on individual remunerations accrued by directors.
+- a complete, clear and comprehensible information about the remuneration policy approved by the board for the current year, and, if appropriate, the policy planned for future years; - b an overall summary on how the remuneration policy was applied during the financial year; and - c detail on individual remunerations accrued by directors.

-As the regulatory developments have not been issued on time, each company has had to tailor the remuneration report based on its own interpretation of the newly enacted criteria.
-Such developments (including the approval of a standard form for the report) are expected to be available for the 2013 general meetings.
+As no regulatory developments have been issued thus far, each company has had to tailor the remuneration report based on its own interpretation of the newly enacted criteria.